Opioid Overdose Facts and Statistics

-Although the terms are often confused, opioid dependence is different than opioid addiction.
+Although the terms are often confused, opioid dependence differs from opioid addiction.
 Anyone who uses opioids for an extended period of time will develop opioid dependence.
-It is a normal biological consequence of using the same drug over and over.
-Users of legal prescription opioids and illegally obtained narcotics will develop some degree of dependence.
+It is a normal biological consequence of using the same drug repeatedly.
+Users of legal prescription opioids and illegally obtained narcotics will create some dependence.

 Addiction, on the other hand, refers to a behavioral phenomenon.
 Someone who is addicted to opioids develops intense cravings to use the drug.
 At its core, addiction causes a relentless need to find, use, and feel the effects of using opioids.
 This may lead to lying about substance use, poor performance at work or school, relationship problems, and preoccupation with using drugs.
 Addiction has adverse effects on your behaviors, emotions, and mental health.
 It is important to remember that a person can have physiological dependence but not be addicted to opioids.

-Untreated mental health conditions are a huge driver of addiction.
+Untreated mental health conditions are a massive driver of addiction.
 Often, people start using opioids to numb physical or emotional pain.
 Depression, anxiety, trauma, and other mental health issues become so intolerable that people cannot cope.
 They then take opioids and find short-term relief from the constant feelings of distress.
 Opioids temporarily numb the emotional pain.
-Unfortunately, over time it takes more and more of the drug to achieve the same numbing effect.
-Furthermore, drugs also are a poor choice fora long-term coping solution because while they mask unwanted feelings, they do not address the core of the underlying mental health issues.
+Unfortunately, it takes more and more of the drug to achieve the same numbing effect over time.
+Furthermore, drugs also are an inadequate choice fora long-term coping solution because while they mask unwanted feelings, they do not address the core of the underlying mental health issues.

 What Makes Opioid Overdose So Deadly?